 Helping rural communities prepare for shifts in biodiversity associated with climate change

-Institutions: University of Maine, University of Vermont, University of Maine at Augusta, Champlain College
+Institutions: University of Maine, University of Vermont and University of Maine at Augusta

 Sponsor: National Science Foundation

-Harnessing spatiotemporal data science to predict responses of biodiversity and rural communities under climate change
+Harnessing spatiotemporal data science to predict how biodiversity and rural communities respond to climate change.